Cronut 101 with Chef Dino

-Croinuts are best eaten fresh and refrigerating these treats are not recommended as this would render them stale and soggy.
-Since Croinuts are filled with cream, they should not be served warm.
-Croinuts are best relished with a good cup of coffee.
+Cronuts are best eaten fresh and refrigerating these treats is not recommended as this would render them stale and soggy.
+Since Cronuts are filled with cream, they should not be served warm.
+Cronuts are best relished with a good cup of coffee.

 Rasa Deli, Garden Wing

 Shangri-La’s Rasa Sayang Resort & Spa

 T: +604 888 8788

 Priced at RM9.60++ per piece, the cronuts are made fresh daily to preserve the tender soft flaky texture.
 Buy more and enjoy better deals.
 Due to the complexity of preparation, Chef Dino and his team only prepare 100 pieces daily and are available from 3:00 pm to 4:00 pm at their Rasa Deli located in Rasa Sayang’s Rasa Wing.

 Besides the Croinuts, also on sale at the deli are a variety of cakes, pies, éclairs, sandwiches, freshly-baked loaves of bread, muffins, Danish pastries as well as rainbow-coloured Macarons.